dbt-labs/docs.getdbt.com/website/snippets/quickstarts/change-way-model-materialized.md

 One of the most powerful features of dbt is that you can change the way a model is materialized in your warehouse, simply by changing a configuration value.
 You can change things between tables and views by changing a keyword rather than writing the data definition language (DDL) to do this behind the scenes.

 By default, everything gets created as a view.
-You can override that by materializing everything in jaffle_shop as a table.
-Everything in the example project will also be materialized as a table.
+You can override that by materializing everything in a directory as a different materialization.
+Everything in the example project will now be materialized as a view, while everything above it in the root models folder will be a table.

 1. Edit your `dbt_project.yml` file.
     - Update your project `name` to: